pinnaculum/galacteek/docs/manual/en/settings.rst

 -------------

 The application can either spawn a local IPFS daemon (this is the default) or let you use an IPFS daemon to which you already have access.

-You need to restart the application after accepting the new settings.
+If the IPFS daemon cannot be started, it is possible that one of the listening ports (API, swarm or HTTP gateway) is already being used on your system.
+In that case, change the ports configuration in the settings and restart the application.

+The *Minimum swarm connections* and *Maximum swarm connections* settings let you modify the number of connections to be used for the IPFS swarm.
+Using low values can significantly reduce CPU usage.

-**Note**: changing these settings will make you lose access to the content that you might have published using the previous settings.
+**Note**: switching from a local to custom daemon (or vice versa) will make you lose access to the content that you might have published using the previous settings, so use with care.
+Use separate *application profiles* with the **--profile** command-line switch to keep multiple profiles separately

 User interface settings
 -----------------------